 “What have you done with that handsome sergeant of your’s?
 I thought policemen went around in pairs like nuns”

 When Pearce’s unsavoury background comes to light, together with the fact that Fallon was pregnant, many conclude that one killed the other and then committed suicide.
 But what about Dettinger, the patient Pearce nursed and who has since died – but not before claiming to have uncovered a nasty secret at the hospital?
 Dorothy l.
 Sayers and Jane Austen are both major influences on James and the attention to physical detail and fascination with social customs and mores are certainly ever-present.
 Having said that, the characters, though always drawn with clarity and realism, are all a pretty unpleasant bunch with the exception of Taylor, who shines through and comes to dominate the story as it becomes clear that Dalgliesh has taken a bit of a shine to her.
 The book was a bit slow and at 300 pages of fairly small type seemed a bit too long, especially because the characters are not especially edifying, though the work atmosphere is brilliantly conveyed.
-The plotting is also fairly strong, though James’ killers are not usually hard to spot – but then this is not one of those books where the resolution and the identity of the murderer are the same thing or come right at the end.
+The plotting is also fairly strong, though James’ killers are not usually hard to spot when you recognise the recurring pattern (shall say no more …) But then this is not one of those books where the resolution and the identity of the murderer are the same thing or come right at the end.
 James is much more interested in character, and this does mostly pay off, though I was left a bit ambivalent about her portrayal of several lesbian characters – having said that, one has to say that it is a pretty misanthropic worldview that is applied to all the characters.

 “I expected you back two hours ago sergeant.
 Where were you doing?